-Everyone has dealt with this scenario before: you’re supposed to take a quick trip to the grocery store and two hours later you come home with tons of grocery bags and hundreds of dollars gone from your bank account.
-It's no mistake; grocery stores actually strategize gimmicks to make you spend more money.
+Have you ever gone to the store with a simple list and found yourself leaving with way more food than you intended to buy—and a thinner wallet?
+It's no mistake; grocery stores strategize gimmicks to make you spend more money.
 Instead of being another victim of supermarkets' games, keep an eye out for these slick tactics and keep your money in your pocket.
-And before you hit the store, be sure to check out the 46 Best Supermarket Shopping Tips Ever to save cash and stay slim.

-You may have noticed that some of the meat in the grocery store have a note that says saline solution has been added.
-That means that the giant piece of steak you're holding has actually been injected or soaked with water.
-It may seem harmless, but it actually gives the meat more weight, causing you to pay more for less meat.
+You may have noticed that some of the meat in the grocery store have a note that says that a saline solution has been added.
+That means that the giant piece of steak you're holding has been injected or soaked with water.
+It may seem harmless, but it gives the meat more weight, causing you to pay more for less meat.

-We hate to burst your cruelty-free bubble, but some of those cage-free eggs aren't actually cage-free.
-Some factories just use bigger cages that can be considered a "cage-free" environment, which jacks up the price of those eggs at little cost to the farmer.
+We hate to burst your cruelty-free bubble, but some of those cage-free eggs aren't truly cage-free.
+Some factories just use bigger cages that can be considered a "cage-free" environment, which raises the price of those eggs at little cost to the farmer.

 Grocery stores have slowly been expanding the sizes of their carts.
 The reasoning behind this cart size increase is so you load up more food in your cart without even noticing!
 To make sure you don't overindulge at your next grocery trip, try using a shopping basket instead to limit the number of items you can grab.